 Why is Big Data popular for industrial usage?

-Data is pure business, and mostly all firms are struggling to tackle a large volume of unstructured data.
+Data is pure business, and most firms struggle to tackle much-unstructured data.
 Due to this, there is a surge in Big Data investments today.

 With the rapidly increasing mobile traffic and the advancements in AI and IoT, Big Data is evolving.
-Statista reports that the Big Data market is projected to rise by 103 billion U.S. dollars by 2027.
+Statista reports that the Big Data market might rise by 103 billion U.S. dollars by 2027.
 And Big Data analytics by 274 billion U.S. dollars in 2022.

 What are critical Big Data challenges?